 You are not alone and you do not deserve to be treated badly.

-Find a counsellor or therapist dealing with paranoia
+Find a therapist dealing with paranoia

 All therapists are verified professionals.